Do I have a life purpose?

 What is calling you at this time?

 Pay close attention to what you are drawn to.
 There are large clues here to help you find your purpose.
 Are you responding to those or ignoring them because they are not practical and perhaps even somewhat crazy?
 Trust that you were built to surmount the obstacles to your purpose.
-You are here to bring in something new.
 Trust that you are meant to follow your path, however crazy and unwise it appears to everyone else.
 If you are authentically living your purpose, you will be supported to live that purpose.

 Our world desperately needs your gifts!
 This is what makes it imperative that you live your purpose.
 Pay attention to what will not leave you alone.
 Living your purpose is not just for your sake, although that is important, but it is also for the world’s sake.
 Because each one of us contains a unique piece of the creative genius behind this world’s design, every human being’s participation is required.
 Therefore, understand that being who you are is everything.
 Your divine assignment is meant to be a force for the evolution of this world; it is effective only to the extent that you are living your purpose.